RevealBi/Documentation/en/visualization-tutorials/candlestick-chart.md

 ### Creating Candlestick Visualizations

-In this tutorial, you will learn how to a Candlestick chart visualization using a sample spreadsheet.
+In this tutorial, you will learn how to create a Candlestick chart visualization using a sample spreadsheet.

 <table>
 <colgroup>